gateio/gateapi-python/docs/SubAccountApi.md

 api_client = gate_api.ApiClient(configuration)
 # Create an instance of the API class
 api_instance = gate_api.SubAccountApi(api_client)
-type = '0' # str | `0` to list all types of sub-accounts (currently supporting cross margin accounts and sub-accounts).  `1` to list sub-accounts only.
-If no parameter is passed, only sub-accounts will be listed by default. (optional)
+type = '0' # str | Enter `0` to list all types of sub-accounts (currently supporting cross-margin sub-accounts and regular sub-accounts).
+Enter `1` to query regular sub-accounts only.
+If no parameter is passed, only regular sub-accounts will be queried by default. (optional)

 try:
-    # List sub-accounts.
+    # List sub-accounts
     api_response = api_instance.list_sub_accounts(type=type)
     print(api_response)
 except GateApiException as ex: